 Access to basic services

-According to OCHA (Humanitarian Response Plan for Yemen 2018), there are nearly 500,000 people (88% of the population) in need of assistance in Abyan.
-Fifty-eight percent of them are in dire need.
+According to OCHA (2023 People in Need in Yemen), there are nearly 350,000 people (52% of the population) in need of assistance in Abyan.
+Seventy-four percent of them are in dire need.
+Abyan has a current IDP population of 62.000 (status December 2022).6https://data.humdata.org/dataset/yemen-humanitarian-needs-overview, 2023 People in Need in Yemen

 With regard to education, 69 schools have been damaged in the war in Abyan, according to OCHA (An Overview of the Humanitarian Needs in Yemen 2018).
 However, teachers were being paid regularly, as Abyan was one of the governorates receiving regular salary payments.
 Overall, education in Abyan appears to be stable and continues to function, with funding from local authorities and a number of donors.